LielBerniker/directed_weighted_graph---final_task_opp/README.md

 * get_all_ v - return a dictionary contains all the graph vertices
 * remove node - remove a vertex from the graph
 * remove edge - remove an edge between two vertices
-* all_in_edges_of_node-returns a dictionary of all nodes connected to the given node.
+* all_in_edges_of_node - returns a dictionary of all nodes connected to the given node.
-* all_out_edeges_of_node-returns a dictionary of all nodes connected from the given node.
+* all_out_edeges_of_node - returns a dictionary of all nodes connected from the given node.
 * e_size - return the number of edges in the graph
-* v_size-returns the number of vertices in the graph
+* v_size - returns the number of vertices in the graph
-* get_mc-return the number of changes computed on the graph
+* get_mc - return the number of changes computed on the graph

 ### the graph algorithms :
 the graph algorithms class includes functions such as: